Arrival (company): History

-Founded in 2015 by Russian telecom billionaire businessman Denis Sverdlov, the former Deputy Minister of Mass Communications to the Kremlin who previously served as the General Director of the Yota Group, a Russian mobile service provider, Arrival was a global company with headquarters in Kensington, London and Charlotte, North Carolina, US.
-It had an R&D facility in Banbury, and offices in North America, Germany, Israel, Russia and the Netherlands.
-In 2021 Sverdlov was the company's majority owner, holding 76% of shares following the company's public listing on the NASDAQ stock exchange.
+The company was founded in 2015 by Russian businessman and telecom billionaire Denis Sverdlov, former deputy minister of Mass Communications to the Kremlin.
+He previously served as general director of Russian mobile service provider Yota Group.

+A global company headquartered in Kensington, London and Charlotte, North Carolina, US, Arrival had an R&D facility in Banbury and offices in North America, Germany, Israel, Russia and the Netherlands.
+Following its public listing on Nasdaq in 2021, Sverdlov was the firm's majority owner for 76% of its shares.

 In August 2017, Royal Mail announced an agreement with Arrival to trial nine vehicles in the ranges of 3.5, 6 and 7 tonnes GVW.

-In May 2019, United Parcel Service announced a deal with Arrival to trial 35 vehicles across London and Paris as part of a wider strategy to electrify their massive fleet of delivery vehicles.
+In May 2019, UPS announced a deal with Arrival to trial 35 vehicles across London and Paris as part of a wider strategy to electrify their massive fleet of delivery vehicles.

-BlackBerry announced in October 2019 that they would be powering Arrival's Generation 2.0 intelligent electric vehicles.
-As part of the agreement, BlackBerry would license its BlackBerry QNX technology to Arrival, including its QNX SDP 7.0 real-time operating system, to serve as the secure foundation for ADAS features within the company's vehicle platform.
+In October 2019, BlackBerry announced that it would power Arrival's Generation 2.0 intelligent electric vehicles.
+As part of the deal, it would license its BlackBerry QNX technology to Arrival, including its QNX SDP 7.0 real-time operating system, to serve as the secure foundation for ADAS features within the company's vehicle platform.

-Mike Ableson, former Vice President of EV Infrastructure and Global Strategy at General Motors, joined Arrival in October 2019 as CEO of Automotive and North America.

 In December 2019, Cubic Telecom, a connectivity management software provider, partnered with Arrival to deliver intelligent connectivity software to their electric vehicle fleets.
+Two months earlier, former General Motors VP of EV Infrastructure and Global Strategy Mike Ableson joined the company as its CEO of Automotive North America.

-Arrival announced in January 2020 that Hyundai Motor Group and Kia Motors had invested €100 million in the company, marking the start of a strategic partnership between the automakers to accelerate the adoption of commercial electric vehicles globally.
+In January 2020, it announced that Hyundai and Kia Motors had invested €100 million in the firm, beginning a partnership between the automakers to accelerate the adoption of commercial electric vehicles globally.
 Following the investment, Arrival revealed that they had achieved "unicorn" status, valuing the start-up at €3 billion.
-Arrival plans to use 10000 m2 "microfactories" to build their electric vehicles having developed a "skateboard" platform containing a drive train and batteries.
+Arrival plans to use 10000 m2 "microfactories" to build their electric vehicles, having developed a "skateboard" platform containing a drive train and batteries.

-On 29 January 2020, Arrival announced that UPS had invested in the company and placed an order for 10,000 Generation 2 electric vehicles to be rolled out across the UK, Europe and North America before 2024 as part of their transition towards a zero-emissions fleet.
+On January 29, Arrival announced that UPS had invested in the company and placed an order for 10,000 Generation 2 electric vehicles to be rolled out across the UK, Europe and North America before 2024 as part of their transition towards a zero-emissions fleet.
 The deal was reported to be worth $400m along with an equity stake in the company of an undisclosed size.
 The purpose-built electric vehicles have been co-developed by Arrival and UPS in order to meet UPS's exact specifications, including the latest advanced control and safety features.